anquanscan/sec-tools/README.md

 [Raccoon](https://github.com/evyatarmeged/Raccoon): A high performance offensive security tool for reconnaissance and vulnerability scanning
 [anyelevate](https://github.com/kkent030315/anyelevate): x64 Windows privilege elevation using anycall
 [zinc](https://github.com/zinclabs/zinc): ZincSearch.
 A lightweight alternative to elasticsearch that requires minimal resources, written in Go.
 [svg2raster-cheatsheet](https://github.com/yuriisanin/svg2raster-cheatsheet): A cheatsheet for exploiting server-side SVG rasterization.
+[teensy-slcan](https://github.com/mintynet/teensy-slcan): Teensy slcan sketch for arduino IDE can be used on teensy 3.2, 3.5, 3.6, 4.0 & 4.1 for can2.0b